 A review and meta-analysis of 8 studies with low-quality evidence of cannabis-based medicines found that they were better at reducing sleep problems compared to inactive medicines (placebo).

 A review of clinical trials of the effect of cannabinoids on sleep suggested that cannabinoids could improve sleep quality, decrease sleep disturbances, and decrease the time it takes to fall asleep.
-However there were many limiting factors such as a small number of people studied and they evaluated sleep within studies of other illnesses.
+However, there were limiting factors, such as the small size of the studies.

 An app was used to measure changes in insomnia in over 400 people taking medical cannabis.
-The average symptom severity was reduced by 4.5 points on a 10-point scale, a significant improvement in insomnia.
+Results showed an average symptom severity reduction of 4.5 points on a 10-point scale, a significant improvement in insomnia.